modernwarfareuplink/airbyte/docs/connector-development/cdk-python/README.md

 #### Publishing a new version to PyPi

 1. Open a PR
-2. Once it is approved and merge, an Airbyte member must run the `Publish CDK Manually` workflow using `release-type=major|manor|patch` and setting the changelog message.
+2. Once it is approved and merge, an Airbyte member must run the `Publish CDK Manually` workflow using `release-type=major|minor|patch` and setting the changelog message.